HOUSTON, Texas -- A woman accused of shooting a man in the head during a Facebook Live stream in southwest Houston pleaded guilty Wednesday morning.

-On Monday, testimony began in the sentencing phase of Cassandra Damper, who pleaded guilty to aggravated assault with reckless serious bodily injury and tampering with evidence.
+Cassandra Damper pleaded guilty to aggravated assault with reckless serious bodily injury and tampering with evidence.

-During that incident, Damper, Holmes and another man were sitting in a car outside of a Valero gas station in southwest Houston, streaming live on Facebook.
+On Easter Sunday in 2018, Damper, Devyn Holmes and another man were sitting in a car outside of a Valero gas station, streaming live on Facebook.
 Video showed that Damper's gun went off, striking Holmes in the head.

 Damper's attorney Monique Sparks maintains the shooting was an accident between friends.
 Holmes describes Damper as just an acquaintance.

-Despite the hardships, Holmes has been making big leaps in his recovery after the horrific digital display.
-A video posted to Holmes' Instagram page shows him standing up without any help.
+Holmes has been making big leaps in his recovery after the horrific digital display.
+New video posted to Holmes' Instagram page shows him standing up without any help.